ikiddoo/ReactAuthDemo/README.md

 ### `npm i firease @8.0.1`
 This will install the firebase v8 dependencies for firebaseui.

 ## Launch the React Application
-For this project to work, you need to install the following node modules:
+For this project to work, you need to run the following command:
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Others
+This source code only works with v8 firebase.
+Installing the latest v9 firebase may encounter isssues.